raphaelquast/beatstep/README.md

 ### If "track control" is active

+The lights in the top-row indicate the arm status of the corresponding track.

+- `red` if the track is armed

+- `blue` if the track represents a track-group

+- `off` if the track is unarmed (and no track-group)

-The lights in the top-row indicate the mute / solo status of the corresponding track.
+The lights in the bottom-row indicate the mute / solo status of the corresponding track.

 - `blue` for a track that is set to solo